-California is a national leader in alternative energy supplies of wind, solar, and biomass fuels which we support the continued development of while understanding also the necessity to reflect on these new technologies and the full spectrum of ways in which they are effective.
-For the increase in solar development and the increased toll on electric grids - policy needs to be enacted to keep high-voltage transmissions from causing uncontrollable wildfires as in the case of the 2019 Camp Fire which burned over 153,000 acres and killed 85 people.
-California is a historic national leader in such high-voltage transmissions and safety measures MUST be enacted to protect our communities while building our alternative energy resources.
+California is a national leader in alternative energy supplies of wind, solar, and biomass fuels and we support the continued development of these supplies while understanding the necessity to reflect on these new technologies and the full spectrum of ways in which they are effective.
+For the increase in solar development and the increased toll on electric grids – policy needs to be enacted to keep high-voltage transmissions from causing uncontrollable wildfires like in the case of the 2019 Camp Fire, which burned over 153,000 acres and killed 85 people.
+California is a historic National leader in such high-voltage transmissions and safety measures MUST be enacted to protect our communities while building our alternative energy resources.

-In the case of petroleum products - the state of California in 2018 produced 31.8% of the utilized crude supply, receiving just under 60% from foreign nations and the remainder from Alaska while in 1985 California alternatively produced 60% of the supply, with 32.7% from Alaska and the solely the minimal remainder from foreign nations.
-While crude oil receives the brunt of the backlash, the fact is that aside from the gasoline in our cars, petroleum byproducts account for the materials in our footballs, roads, shampoo, soap, all plastics (including PPE and even in electric cars,) ballpoint pens and so much more.
-The immense natural reserves of crude oil in the State of California would not be overtaxed by additional onshore production and the applied state taxes on which would greatly offset the deficit while continuing to add opportunities for well-compensated employment to our citizens.
-We support environmentally regulated petroleum production in the state of California which will provide a robust surplus in both cash and commodities in the state.
+In the case of petroleum products – in 2018, the State of California produced 31.8% of the utilized crude supply, receiving just under 60% from foreign nations and the remainder from Alaska.
+In 1985, California alternatively produced 60% of the supply, with 32.7% from Alaska with the remainder coming from foreign Nations.
+While crude oil receives the brunt of the backlash, the fact is that aside from the gasoline in our cars, petroleum byproducts account for the materials in our footballs, roads, shampoo, soap, all plastics (including PPE and even in electric cars,) ballpoint pens, and so much more.
+The immense natural reserves of crude oil in the State of California would not be overtaxed by additional onshore production.
+The applied state taxes would greatly offset the deficit while continuing to add opportunities for well-compensated employment to our citizens.
+We support environmentally regulated petroleum production in the State of California which will provide a robust surplus in both cash and commodities in the State.

 What is California Assembly Bill 5 (AB5)?